 Most importantly, many of you have helped and supported me along my journey without asking anything back.
 I am forever grateful for your generosity.

 Don’t take me wrong, I still have my ups and downs, good days and bad days.
 I still worry about the sales pipeline and still facing growing pains.
 I am still working long hours.
 I am still trying to figure out what I want to do when I grow up.
 Ha!

 While writing this post, I am staring at that expensive and beautiful diary book next to my computer.
-Rather writing every day, I’ll write…..with a yearly review.
+Rather than writing every day, I’ll write…..with a yearly review.
 That will be a good starting point.

-Even though with all the challenges ahead and a big mass around the world, I am still looking forward to 2018.
+Even with all the challenges ahead and a big mass around the world, I am still looking forward to 2018.
 I still believe that the force is strong.